The Lugubrious Spirit

 It started last night, when I saw a reel on Facebook.
 It was one of those POV videos that has a hyper-specific scenario that a niche group of people have experienced.
 This one happened to be someone neurodivergent/on the autism spectrum accidentally offending people with their bluntness.
 And I immediately thought of what happened when my ex wanted to cum in my mouth.
 I remembered when I told him it would be gross.
 And I remembered his reaction when he finally agreed to finish in the bathroom.
 I sent him that reel, with the message "I did this to you :(" afterwards.
 There's an 8 hour time difference between the US and Greece, so he saw the message this morning.
 And he heart-reacted both the reel and the message I sent.

 It's times like these that I realize what a colossal mistake social media was.
 Making those of us with severe social anxiety overanalyze signals and images and fucking colors of all things, it's insanity.
 Not to mention the unfiltered access to shitty people on a near-daily basis.
-I don't blame those I knew who left early on and never returned.
+I don't blame those I knew who left years ago and never returned.
 I also don't blame those who are leaving now, announcing that they're getting rid of all their socials and never coming back.
 I really shouldn't have spent so much of my life on it, it rewired my mind in the worst way possible.
 But making friends in person was astronomically difficult for me growing up.
 I wouldn't have met many of the amazing friends I have today without it.
 I wouldn't have met the ex I'm talking about now without it.

 He didn't respond with anything else, other than a couple of funny videos a few hours later.
 But that one interaction ruined my day.
 He agreed with what I said and with the video.
 The damage had been done, on both sides.
 And I felt terrible.
 I started re-living the moments I'll never forget from my time in Greece.
 The bad ones, at least.
 The part where he told me he finished in the bathroom by thinking of his ex.
 And how it made him realize how much he missed his ex.
 And I felt like a moron.
 What was wrong with me?
 Why did I do that?
 I haven't shared with my ex how this has affected me yet, but I probably will at some point.
 And then he'll ask me why I didn't tell him sooner.
 He was always encouraging me to speak my mind and share how I feel verbally whenever we video called, instead of sending him walls of text hours later while he was asleep.
 He wasn't complaining, but I think he thought speaking would be easier for me.
 Since I trust him and can be open with him about anything.
 But it wasn't.
 It still isn't.

 We haven't video called since before I flew there.
 We met one of his friends and his new boyfriend for dinner one night, at a taverna called The Red Bicycle.
 And my ex was telling them, as he pointed to me, that I single-handedly saved his career by video calling him every morning as his wake up call to get ready for work.
 I wonder if we'll ever do that again, especially now that he'll be starting a new job soon.
 I have a sinking suspicion that it won't happen.
 What would we even talk about?
 He only video called me to see me and hear my voice, but there's no telling how he feels about that now.
-Especially since he doesn't video call any of his other friends as much as he video calls me.
+Especially since he doesn't video call any of his other friends as much as he video called me.

 I've begun telling close friends about the breakup, which is making this even harder.
 Having to relive the things that were said, the uncomfortable experiences, is very triggering.
 But they've been offering insightful advice and opinions, and it's been helping me feel better.
 I'm hoping this feeling is temporary and I don't spend the rest of the week feeling this way.
 One of the friends I told is opening for a band this Friday that went on hiatus following one of their members' diagnosis with cancer.
 This will be their first show in five years, and this comeback was made possible by said member beating cancer.